 Figure 1: Adapted from Bloom's Taxonomy (Source: www.pps.k12.or.us/schools/forestpark/files/school-forestpark/BloomsPoster.pdf)

-WHEN YOU GET YOUR ASSIGNMENT BACK
+WHEN YOU HAVE COMPLETED YOUR ASSINGMENT

-When you get your work back, learn from your tutor's comments.
-The feedback you receive in your Tutor Response is invaluable.
-Before moving on to the next assignment, take time to read the comments and see where you could make improvements.
+When you get your marked assignments back, learn from your course advisors' comments.
+The feedback you receive is invaluable.